-Sometimes parents use this as the chance to commemorate the birth dates of each of their children.
+Sometimes parents use this as a chance to commemorate the birth dates of each of their children.
 You can do this in many different styles (some people even choose Roman numerals) to make it as subtle or noticeable as you please.

 Earth, air, fire, and water are the four elements of the world and have been depicted in countless styles across time and culture.
 So it stands to reason that this is also a great idea for a tattoo.

 This particular design includes a nod to the television series Avatar, though you can also keep it simple with a more traditional design.